pprp/PicoNAS/README.md

-# NanoNAS
+# PicoNAS

-NanoNAS is a modularized NAS Framework designed for One-Shot NAS.
+PicoNAS is a modularized NAS Framework designed for One-Shot NAS.